What is Market Making?

 A traditional market maker has to balance risk with reward when setting a spread.
 If the spread is not competitive, then other market makers will capture more trading volume; if the spread is too competitive, then a market maker risks losses due to volatility outpacing gains.

 CLMM liquidity providers face a similar difficulty when setting ranges and deciding when to rebalance their positions.
-Kamino solves these problems for LPs by acting as a “proxy” market maker that automates concentrated liquidity strategies based on advanced quantitative modeling.
+Kamino solves these problems for LPs by acting as a “proxy” market maker that automates rebalancing and auto-compounding to optimize the UX of market making on Solana.

 Choosing Tokens to LP